joaedwar/markdown-guide/docs/basics.rst

 Horizontal rules
 =================

-You can create a horizontal rule (``<hr />``) by placing 3 or more phens, asterisks, or underscores on a single line.
+You can create a horizontal rule (``<hr />``) by placing 3 or more hyphens, asterisks, or underscores on a single line by themselves.
 You can also place spaces between them.

 Markdown::